rgallego87/3dchart/README.md

-# 3dchart in Vuejs with Plotly
+# 3dchart in Vuejs with Plotly sdsad

 ## Project setup